eddiearnoldz/bookmark_manager/README.md

 - Connect to the database using the pqsl command `\c bookmark_manager;`
 - Run the query we have saved in the file 01_create_bookmarks_table.sql

+# Installing the test database
+- Connect to psql
+- Create the database using the psql command `CREATE DATABASE bookmark_manager_test;`
+- Connect to the database using the pqsl command `\c bookmark_manager_test;`
+- run the command `CREATE TABLE bookmarks(id SERIAL PRIMARY KEY, url VARCHAR(60));` to create a table
+- Run the query we have saved in the file 01_create_bookmarks_table.sql

 ## Installation
 ----------------------
 Install gems with [bundler](https://bundler.io/ "bundler")